Last Updated on: September 6th, 2025

 Best Life Insurance for Smokers

-To help you find the right fit, here are the main types of life insurance policies that smokers usually consider while buying policies.
-Each type has its own benefits and costs, so it’s good to understand how they work before you decide to buy.
+To help you find the right fit, here are the main types of life insurance policies that you can consider when buying the policy.

 1. Term Life Insurance